 What is the administrative costs of the Food & Care Coalition?

 Good question.
 It is one that should be asked more frequently.
-The Food & Care Coalition’s administrative costs in 2008 were 9.9% – one of the lowest in the entire State of Utah.
-This year it was higher simply because of the construction cost of our new facility.
+The Food & Care Coalition’s administrative costs in 2015 were 8.8% – one of the lowest in the entire State of Utah.
 The degree in which we utilize volunteers is one of the biggest reasons it remains so low.

 Do most homeless and low-income persons choose to be so?